youchan/slides/slide.md

 When writing a library for Ruby in the browser, one challenging aspect is how to run unit tests.
 You can't run them using only CRuby.
 On the other hand, launching a browser to execute tests is too cumbersome.
 In Wands, I run tests for JavaScript environment features using Node.js's Node WASI.This mechanism was referenced from ruby.wasm's unti test code.
-After building the test execution environment myself, I was amazed that this mechanism was created during the ruby.wasm debut three years ago.

-## What Wands Abstracts
+## Socket programming in the browser

 Wands abstracts WebSocket communication in its implementation.
 Conceptually, it can also be said to abstract TCP sockets.